akristen/biggerpain/content/docs/_index.md

 The site is hosted by Netlify and built on Hugo with the [Hextra theme](https://imfing.github.io/hextra/docs/).
 I've added shortcode to display my resume as PDF and made some CSS changes for style.

 I've curated these docs to capture different docs types, per [Diátaxis](https://diataxis.fr/map/): conceptual, procedural, reference, and tutorial.
+The docs are shortened and don't reflect the full scope of the live projects.

 * All docs were written in VS Code.
 * I collaborated with stakeholders through GitHub using git version control.
 * I took product screenshots with SnagIt.
-To avoid conflicts of interest, I've removed the original images and replaced them with something more whimsical.
+To avoid any conflicts, I've removed the original images and replaced them with something more whimsical.
-* As an additional note, I've removed all hyerplinks but kept the Markdown format to give you a sense of when/how I link to other docs.
+* As an additional note, I've removed all hyperlinks but kept the Markdown format to give you a sense of when/how I link to other docs.

 I recommend [checking out my GitHub account](https://github.com/akristen) if you're curious about how I provide feedback to engineering and product SMEs, or how I might manage sweeping changes to information architecture.